Web colors: Extended colors

-Extended colors are the result of merging specifications from HTML 4.01, CSS 2.0, SVG 1.0 and CSS3 User Interfaces (CSS3 UI).
+Extended colors are the result of merging specifications from HTML 4.01, CSS 2.0, SVG 1.0, and CSS3 User Interfaces (CSS3 UI).

 Several colors are defined by web browsers.
 A particular browser may not recognize all of these colors, but as of 2005, all modern, general-use, graphical browsers support the full list of colors.
 Many of these colors are from the list of X11 color names distributed with the X Window System.
 These colors were standardized by SVG 1.0, and are accepted by SVG Full user agents.
 They are not part of SVG Tiny.

 The list of colors shipped with the X11 product varies between implementations and clashes with certain of the HTML names such as green.
 X11 colors are defined as simple RGB (hence, no particular color space), rather than sRGB.
-This means that the list of colors found in X11 (e.g., in /usr/lib/X11/rgb.txt) should not directly be used to choose colors for the web.
+This means that the list of colors found in X11 (e.g., in /usr/lib/X11/rgb.txt) ought not directly be used to choose colors for the web.

 The list of web "X11 colors" from the CSS3 specification, along with their hexadecimal and decimal equivalents, is shown below.
 Compare the alphabetical lists in the W3C standards.
 This includes the common synonyms: aqua (HTML4/CSS 1.0 standard name) and cyan (common sRGB name), fuchsia (HTML4/CSS 1.0 standard name) and magenta (common sRGB name), gray (HTML4/CSS 1.0 standard name) and grey.

 CSS colors

 The Cascading Style Sheets specification defines the same number of named colors as the HTML 4 spec, namely the 16 HTML colors, and 124 colors from the Netscape X11 color list for a total of 140 names that were recognized by Internet Explorer (IE) 3.0 and Netscape Navigator 3.0.
 Blooberry.com notes that Opera 2.1 and Safari 1 also included Netscape's expanded list of 140 color names, but later discovered 14 names not included with Opera 3.5 on Windows 98.

 In CSS 2.1, the color 'orange' (one of the 140) was added to the section with the 16 HTML4 colors as a 17th color.
 The CSS3.0 specification did not include orange in the "HTML4 color keywords" section, which was renamed as "Basic color keywords".
-In the same reference, the "SVG color keywords" section, was renamed "Extended color keywords", after starting out as "X11 color keywords" in an earlier working draft.
+In the same reference, the "SVG color keywords" section was renamed "Extended color keywords", after starting out as "X11 color keywords" in an earlier working draft.
 The working draft for the level 4 color module combines the Basic and Extended sections together in a simple "Named Colors" section.

 CSS 2, SVG and CSS 2.1 allow web authors to use system colors, which are color names whose values are taken from the operating system, picking the operating system's highlighted text color, or the background color for tooltip controls.
 This enables web authors to style their content in line with the operating system of the user agent.
 The CSS3 color module has deprecated the use of system colors in favor of CSS3 UI System Appearance property, which itself was subsequently dropped from CSS3.